-My group uses atoms to study the nature of physical laws.
+My group uses precision measurements to study the nature of physical laws.
 Our current projects mainly involve looking for physics beyond the Standard Model.

 Recent work